mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 That works because within `mkShell`, I specified `buildInputs` as all the `nativeBuildInputs` from the xpdf package (`cmake` and `honggfuzz`) plus `wget`, which I want only in my dev shell for downloading PDFs.

-Then I create a directory to store the fuzz results.
+Next, I create a directory to store the fuzz results.
 Since this is just experimental, I'm using a temporary directory:

 ```bash
 PDF_DIR="$(mktemp --directory)"